Step syntax

 Syntax:

-• Set value of '<text for identification>' <control type> into @<output parameter name>
+• Set value of '<text for identification>' <object type> into @<output parameter name>

-• Set "<text for identification>" <control type> value into @<output parameter name>
+• Set "<text for identification>" <object type> value into @<output parameter name>

 • Set value of 'Username' input into @Outpara1